mihailgmihaylov/docker-chef-apache/README.md

 # Technology and implementation

 In this PoC project, the following different techniques have been used:
- - Borowing apache2 cookbooks and templates from the official chef supermarket and using them to configure the default http virtualhost
+ - Borrowing apache2 cookbooks and templates from the official chef supermarket and using them to configure the default http virtualhost
  - Creating custom file template and using it to enable and configure SSL
- - Class: Chef::Util::FileEdit class to midify the file's content (http://www.rubydoc.info/gems/chef/Chef/Util/FileEdit).
+ - Class: Chef::Util::FileEdit class to modify the file's content (http://www.rubydoc.info/gems/chef/Chef/Util/FileEdit).
  - Other techniques like executing commands directly, appending to files from the console output and other chef operators